ICSanonymous2019/IA-SpGEMM/README.md

 # IA-SPGEMM

 IA-SPGEMM is a An Input Auto-tuning Sparse General Matrix-Matrix Multiplication on Multicore and Manycore Architure.

-Currently supported co include:
+It is composed of several parts:
 - SpGEMM algorithms for COO, DIA and ELL sparse storage format
 - Feature extraction and density representation
 - MatNet (mix CNN and BP)

-All tests default calculate the square of A for matrix inputs.
+All training data comes from SuitSparse Matrix Collection.

-The tool extracts all of the features and density representation as MatNet inputs.
+The tool extracts all of the features and density representation as inputs of MatNet.

 It is easy to use and provide unified interface.

 ## Getting Started

+All the code will soon be open source !!!

 In IA-SPGEMM system, the goal is to search an optimal format and algorithm that minimizes computing overhead.

 Setting up an IA-SPGEMM is easy.